Lafayette & Kumagai

 Intuitive Surgical, Inc. v.
 Ethocon-Endo Surgery, Inc. – The firm successfully represented Johnson & Johnson in this case in which Plaintiffs attempted to invoke California’s non-compete statute to prevent Johnson & Johnson from enforcing its non-compete agreement with Plaintiffs.
 With a parallel lawsuit pending in another state, the firm successfully opposed Plaintiffs’ Request for a Temporary Restraining Order and Request for a Preliminary Injunction, and successfully blocked their attempt to race to judgment in California.
 2010.

 Chan v.
 Regents of the University of California – Plaintiff claimed retaliation based on gender and national origin under FEHA in this tenure case.
-Defense verdict – jury trial.
+Defense judgment – bench trial.
+2003.

 Burns v.
 California State Automobile Association – A supervisor sued for alleged sexual harassment based on hostile work environment in a historically all male workplace.
-Defense verdict – bench trial.
+Defense judgment – bench trial.
+1999.

 Lenau v.
 Taco Bell – Plaintiff alleged wrongful termination and breach of contract.
-Defense verdict – bench trial.
+Defense judgment – bench trial.
+1995.